-1. You fail to pay all applicable fees for coverage before the effective date of your coverage, in which case coverage for you and your dependents will be canceled as of the effective date of coverage;

-- 2. You fail to pay subsequent fees for coverage within your applicable grace period as explained above in this booklet in the subsection called Timely Payment of Premiums; - 3.
+- 1. You fail to pay all applicable fees for coverage before the effective date of your coverage, in which case coverage for you and your dependents will be canceled as of the effective date of coverage; - 2.
+You fail to pay subsequent fees for coverage within your applicable grace period as explained above in this booklet in the subsection called Timely Payment of Premiums; - 3.
 You are no longer a student actively attending classes as required by the plan; - 4.
-For spouses, the first day of the month following divorce or other termination of marriage; - 5.
-For children, the first day of the month following the date a child ceases to be a dependent; - 6.
+For spouses, the first day of the month following divorce or other termination of marriage;

+- 5. For children, the first day following the end of the plan year in which a child ceases to be a dependent; - 6.
 For all covered dependents, the first day of the month following the date of the contract holder's death; - 7.
 For any member, the date of his or her death; - 8.
 Upon discovery of fraud or intentional misrepresentation of a material fact; or, - 9.
 Upon termination of the plan at the end of the policy year.